PowerShellEmpire/PowerTools/PowerUp/README.md

 ## Registry Checks:
-    Get-RegAlwaysInstallElevated    -   checks if the AlwaysInstallElevated registry key is set Get-RegAutoLogon                -   checks for Autologon credentials in the registry
+    Get-RegAlwaysInstallElevated    -   checks if the AlwaysInstallElevated registry key is set Get-RegAutoLogon                -   checks for Autologon credentials in the registry Get-VulnAutoRun                 -   checks for any modifiable binaries/scripts in HKLM autoruns Get-VulnAutoRunConfig           -   checks for any modifiable configs for binaries/scripts in HKLM autoruns

 ## Misc.:
     Get-VulnSchTask                 -   find schtasks with modifiable target files